 We operate one of the largest and most advanced sugarcane farming operations in Australia, producing more than half a million tonnes of sugarcane each year under best practice principles.

-Our company-owned and leased farms produce more than 500,000 tonnes of sugarcane a year, which is supplied to our mills in the Herbert, Burdekin, Proserpine and Plane Creek regions.
+Our company-owned and leased farms produce about 520,000 tonnes of sugarcane a year, which is supplied to our mills in the Herbert, Burdekin, Proserpine and Plane Creek regions.

 We operate our farms under the best practice principles of the Queensland sugar industry’s Smartcane BMP program.
 This includes following the ‘Six Easy Steps’ guidelines to apply the correct rate of nitrogen and phosphorus to the cane plant while minimising the loss of nutrients and sediment to the environment.
 We also follow best practice guidelines for the management of irrigation, drainage, weeds, pests and diseases.